carlmontanari/scrapli/README.md

 scrapli -- scrap(e c)li --  is a python library focused on connecting to devices, specifically network devices (routers/switches/firewalls/etc.) via SSH or Telnet.
-The name scrapli -- is just "scrape cli" (as in screen scrape) squished together! scrapli's goal is to be as fast and flexible as possible, while providing a thoroughly tested, well typed, well documented, simple API.
+The name scrapli -- is just "scrape cli" (as in screen scrape) squished together! scrapli's goal is to be as fast and flexible as possible, while providing a thoroughly tested, well typed, well documented, simple API that supports both synchronous and asynchronous usage.

 Feel free to join the very awesome networktocode slack workspace [here](https://networktocode.slack.com/), where you will find a `scrapli` channel where you can discuss anything about scrapli, as well as tons of other channels covering